MadIceTea/website-personal/content/posts/package-in-the-mail.md

 The next step was to look for a template to build the site from.
 I wanted to support showing some of the site in Japanese, so I searched for multilingual templates and found the ['hugo-coder' theme](https://github.com/luizdepra/hugo-coder).

 After understanding the nature of weights better (a good 40 commits were dedicated to experimenting until I got the correct values), I decided that I wanted to customise the buttons on my front page -- so I looked up what was powering it.
 Turns out there is a great symbols project called '[font awesome](https://fontawesome.com/)' which offers at least 4000 symbols - of which I looked through a list of the 500 most common in a design blog to decide the current set I use right now.
 Of note, I'm particularly proud of the PDF icon, which I linked to the set of resumes that I keep updated in the same 'static' folder as most of the images hosted on this website.

+After this, I only needed to update the information on the site to be relevant to me (and not to the example guy from Poland, in the template site) before the site was ready to go live -- except wait, what about the deployment?

+That's where I set it up to deploy with netlify.
+This was already much easier than expected,